max-merrell33/OIT-Hangman/README.md

 - 40 minutes - writing game.cpp and writing the game logic
 - 30 minutes - writing main.cpp and finishing the before/after game menus
 - 70 minutes - configuring the program to run on Windows
-- 30 minutes - write README and finish documentation
+- 40 minutes - write README and finish documentation

-**Total time: 3 hrs 50 mins**
+**Total time: 4 hrs**